a-bentofreire/jstracetoix/README.md

 ## Multithreading

-To activate the multithreading support:
+To activate the multithreading support (Node.js only):

 ```javascript